-Although Blake, Peter and Erik Nordstrom each have over 30 years of service, the number of years of credited service under the SERP is capped at 25.
-Prior to 2006, the Compensation Committee awarded additional years of service to five executives hired mid-career so that they could earn the full 25 years of service by the time they reached the retirement age of 58.
-Michael Koppel and Daniel Little received these additional years and will earn the equivalent of 25 years of service at a retirement age of 58, if they stay with the Company until that time.
-Ten of Michael Koppel's 24 years and 2 of Daniel Little's 14 years are additional years of service.
+Although Blake, Peter and Erik Nordstrom each have 35 or more years of service, the number of years of credited service under the SERP is capped at 25.
+Prior to 2006, the Compensation Committee selectively awarded additional years of service to executives hired mid-career so that they could earn the full 25 years of service by the time they reached the retirement age of 58.
+Michael Koppel received these additional years and has earned the equivalent of 25 years of service.
+Ten of Michael Koppel's 25 years are additional years of service.